 The less important (but probably more interesting) things:

-- My most recent job consisted of designing pages for a newspaper.
-Apparently some people think this is cool.
+- One of my past jobs consisted of designing pages for a newspaper.

 - I love the scent of freshly-cut grass.